code-switching/code-switching.github.io/2025/index.md

 <h2 class="subtitle" class="text-primary-red">Topics of Interest</h2>
 <hr class="custom-line">
-he workshop will invite contributions from researchers working in NLP and speech approaches for the analysis and processing of mixed-language data.
+The workshop will invite contributions from researchers working in NLP and speech approaches for the analysis and processing of mixed-language data.
 Topics of relevance to the workshop include the following:
 1. Development of data and model resources to support research on CS data
 2. New data augmentation techniques for improving robustness on CS data
 3. New approaches for NLP downstream tasks: question answering, conversational agents, named entity recognition, sentiment analysis, machine translation, language generation, and ASR in CS data